 Use these habits to reduce repeat symptoms and catch stress earlier.

-Inspect new growth weekly for pests.
+Monitor new growth weekly for early distortion signs

 Pro tip: A short weekly note on watering, light, and leaf changes is often enough to catch patterns early.